BlindBishop/Homestead/ReadMe.txt

 	-go to ~/VagrantTroubleshooting
 	-run vagrant_1.9.1.msi -or- vagrant_1.9.1.dmg (for mac)
 	-click repair
-	-it will ask you to reboot and you will want to reboot.
+	-it will ask you to reboot.
+Do this.
+	-when your computer comes back up, run 'vagrant up' in git bash from ~/Homestead

-4) enviornment variables
+4) manually set up enviornment variables
 	-go to ~/VagrantTroubleshooting
 	-open "System Variables.png" and "User Variables.png"
 	-Make sure your enviornment variables look like mine.

+5) host file is overwriting
+	-sometimes when you reboot your computer it will overwrite your hosts file.
+	-see step 6 in the 'Getting Started' section to put the lines back

+6) Have you tried turning it off and on again?
 ------------------------------------------------------------------------------------------------
 /----------------------------------------------------\
 |	          Recommended Tools		     |